ploomcake/ploomcake_buildout/README.rst

 Prepare the Plone buildout
 --------------------------
 Install Plone 4.1.6 using Unified installer.
 You can get it on plone.org (http://plone.org/products/plone/releases/4.1.6).
-Rename the buildout.cfg of the Plone instance as "configuration.cfg".
+After the installation rename the buildout.cfg of the Plone instance folder as "configuration.cfg".
 This step is very important because the Ploomcake buildout will extend this file.

 Check out this folder
 ---------------------